scgou/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 7. The rows have been grouped by Subject and then by Activity and the mean for each group of calculated.

-8. This updated tidy data is then stored in the file "UCI HAR Clean Data.csv".
+8. This updated tidy data is then stored in the file "UCI HAR Clean Data.txt".